 the tribune of the people Gaius Canuleius introduced a bill for legalizing intermarriage between patricians and plebeians.

-Matrimonium, the word deriving from mater, is the term surviving texts use almost solely in reference to the marriage of women.
-It suggests that the Romans understood the institution to be essentially an instrument for transforming unmarried women into mothers.The purpose of marriage may have been written into early Roman law and lost but not forgotten, for some form of the phrase liberorum procreandorum causa ("for the purpose of producing children") appears regularly in Latin literature from the 3rd century BCE in Ennius (Andromeda 126), to Plautus (Captivi 889), to the classical authors C. Suetonius (Divus Iulius 52.3 ) and Aulus Gellius (Noctes Atticae XVII.21.44), and to Ulpian (Regulae 3.3) and the Edict of Probus (Codex Justinianus V.4.9).
+Matrimonium, the word deriving from mater, is the term surviving texts use almost exclusively in reference to the marriage of women.
+It suggests that the Romans understood the institution as essentially an instrument for transforming unmarried women into mothers.The purpose of marriage may have been written into early Roman law and lost but not forgotten, for some form of the phrase liberorum procreandorum causa ("for the purpose of producing children") appears regularly in Latin literature from the 3rd century BCE in Ennius (Andromeda 126), to Plautus (Captivi 889), to the classical authors C. Suetonius (Divus Iulius 52.3 ) and Aulus Gellius (Noctes Atticae XVII.21.44), and to Ulpian (Regulae 3.3) and the Edict of Probus (Codex Justinianus V.4.9).
 The function of the materfamilias was to produce legitimate, freeborn children (ingenui/ae) who would become full Roman citizens, assume their father's nomen and claim inheritance from him.
 While women were expected to be content with the goal of producing children, it was assumed that men would have their sexual needs satisfied by concubinae, meretrices and slaves.

 Rather than define iustum matrimonium (Regulae Ulpiani 5.2), ancient texts list its prerequisites: possession of conubium, consent of both spouses and, if they are not independent, that of their patresfamiliarum (Digesta 50.17.30).
-Further, spouses had to be within an acceptable degree of kinship (see Justinian, Institutes I.10.1-11), to have reached sexual maturity (by the end of the Republic viri potens for girls was established at the age of 12 and pubes for boys at age 14), and to be unmarried.
-The jurist Ulpian also claimed that that neither contracts nor documents nor cohabitation made a marriage (Digesta 20.1.4), but rather affectio maritalis ("the desire to be married"; Digesta 24.1.32.13).
+Further, spouses had to be within an acceptable degree of kinship (see Justinian, Institutes I.10.1-11), to have reached sexual maturity (by the end of the Republic viri potens for girls was established at the age of 12 and pubes for boys at age 14), and to not be legally married.
+The jurist Ulpian also claimed that neither contracts nor documents nor cohabitation made a marriage (Digesta 20.1.4), but rather affectio maritalis ("the desire to be married"; Digesta 24.1.32.13).

 Ancient sources define conubium as uxoris ducendae facultas, "the right to lead a wife in marriage" (Regulae Ulpiani 5.3).
 Although phrased as a male prerogative, the jurist Julian asserted that the requirement applied to women as well ("the masculine sex always contains also the feminine": Digesta 32.62).
 Only those persons who had Roman citizenship had conubium; foreigners, except in special circumstances, and slaves did not (Regulae Ulpiani 5.4-5).

-Patria Potestas: in early Roman law all citizens were under the absolute authority (ius vitae necisque) of their paterfamilias (Gaius, Institutes I.54) until he died or made them independent (sui iuris).
+Patria Potestas: in early Roman law all citizens were under the absolute authority (ius vitae necisque) of their paterfamilias (Gaius, Institutes I.52-54) until he died or made them independent (sui iuris).
 This authority, which the jurist Gaius termed distinctive to Roman culture (Institutes I.55), was held by each head of family over his dependents (for Ulpian's definition of familia, see Digesta 50.16.195.2).
-A son (filius familias) who was independent by reason of the death of or emancipation from his paterfamilias, became a paterfamilias himself upon marriage and possessed of patria potestas.
+A son (filius familias) who was independent by reason of the death of or emancipation from his paterfamilias, became a paterfamilias himself upon marriage and then possessed his own patria potestas.
 Until that time, he was under the potestas of the oldest living head of his family (his father/grandfather/great grandfather).
 A daughter (filia familias) was subject to the patria potestas of her father until she entered a manus marriage, was emancipated by her father's death, or, rarely, was emancipated by him.
-In the latter two events, she entered tutela mulierum, a form of male guardianship which became less controlling by the end of the Republic (see Regulae Ulpiani 11.1; Gaius records that women were traditionally required to have male guardians because of their animi levitas [Institutiones I.144], an opinion he did not share [Institutiones I.190]; for a full explanation of tutela, see tutor).
+In the latter two events, she entered tutela mulierum, a form of male guardianship which became less controlling by the end of the Republic (see Regulae Ulpiani 11.1; Gaius records that women were traditionally required to have male guardians because of their animi levitas [Institutiones I.144], an opinion he did not agree with [Institutiones I.190]; for a full explanation of tutela, see tutor).

 Manus: a woman entered marriage either in manum, the most common legal arrangement before the 1st century BCE, or sine manu, a modern term for the alternative legal status which became the norm from the end of the 1st century BCE.
 Manus defined a married woman before the law as separated from the patria potestas of her paterfamilias (as well as all rights of inheritance from him), but subject to the legal control of her husband (if he was sui iuris), her position before the law similar to that of their children in respect to inheritance from her husband.
 If her husband was not independent (sui iuris), then she was legally subject, together with her husband, to his paterfamilias.
 Marriage sine manu was advantageous to the bride's natal family in that her property, including her dowry, after her marriage remained legally the possession of her paterfamilias; thus husband had only the use of her dowry as long as the marriage lasted and his wife lived.